radius-project/docs/docs/content/guides/author-apps/networking/howto-service-networking/index.md

 ## Step 4: Test the connection

 Visit [http://localhost:3000](http://localhost:3000) in your browser.
-You should see a connection to the backend container, along with the environment variables that have automtically been set on the frontend container:
+You should see a connection to the backend container, along with the environment variables that have automatically been set on the frontend container:

 <img src="backend-connection.png" alt="Screenshot of the demo container showing the backend connections" width="600px" >